 Magikarp Power: Bleu, the baby dragon in the first game; Arthur, a Centaur also from the first game; and Slade, the rat thief from the second.
-Arguably, Domingo in the first game as well - a low level mage that turns into a Meat Shield at higher levels, despite being otherwise portrayed as the typical Squishy Wizard.
+Arguably, Domingo in the first game as well - a low level mage that turns into a Stone Wall at higher levels, despite being otherwise portrayed as the typical Squishy Wizard.

 Mithril: In the second game you'll find Mithril in different places, and if you hold onto them for the whole game near the end the Dwarf blacksmith will forge powerful Mithril weapons for your force.